 The second source of Ching is called Postnatal Ching.
 It is an essence that is refined and synthesized from nutrients taken in from food and water.
 Postnatal Ching is stored in the liver, blood, and marrow.

 Imagine your parents created a trust fund for you with $100,000,000 in it.
 That fund is there for you to spend any way you wish, but it must last your whole life because when it is spent, it’s spent.
 That is what our prenatal Ching is.
 It’s the potential energy that we are born with.
 We begin to use this Ching the minute we are born.
 This essence is stored in our adrenal glands and sexual secretions.
 Too much exertion of the adrenal glands, without allowing for restoration periods, lessens our prenatal reserves.
 The excessive loss of sexual fluids drains our prenatal bank account.

-Taoists are fond of saying, “Sex is the cause of your birth and likewise sex is the cause of your death.”
-Sexual fluids are the genesis of human life, and the misuse of these fluids are the reason for premature aging and death.
+Taoists are fond of saying, “Sex is the cause of your birth, and likewise sex is the cause of your death.”
+Sexual fluids are the genesis of human life, and the misuse of these fluids is the reason for premature aging and death.
 For men, the loss of Ching comes from the unnecessary loss of semen.
-For women, it’s excessive loss of menstrual blood and the generative energy sacrificed to both create and feed her offspring.
-In both genders the loss of Ching comes from overworking the adrenals and immune system through constant stress, lack of adequate sleep, chronic illness, and poor diet.
+For women, it’s excessive loss of menstrual blood and the generative energy sacrificed to both create and feed their offspring.
+In both genders, the loss of Ching comes from overworking the adrenals and immune system through constant stress, lack of adequate sleep, chronic illness, and poor diet.